pavans99/ISS-_Position_And_SIghting_Data_Parser/README.md

 The repository comprises two scripts, a Dockerfile, a Makefile, and a text file requirements.txt.
 The script midterm.py contains all of the functions for the application, and test_midterm.py contains tests for the application.
 The Dockerfile contains protocols to containzerize the application and datasets.
 The Makefile contains protocols to build a container, start the Flask application, and push the image to DockerHub. requirements.txt contains Python packages necessary to the application.
 <h2>Functions</h2>
 <h3>read_data_from_file_into_dict</h3>
 This function downloads the ISS position and sighting data and writes them into xml files.
-The function can be accessed using the command
+The function route can be accessed using the command

 	curl localhost:5030/read_data

 <h3>positional_epochs</h3>
 This function returns all epochs present in the positional data.
-The function can be accessed using the command
+The function route can be accessed using the command

 	curl localhost:5030/epochs

 <h3>epoch_data</h3>
 This function returns all data associated with a specified epoch in the positional data.
-An example command to access this function is
+An example command to access this function route is

 	curl localhost:5030/epochs/?epoch=2022-042T12:12:00.000Z

 <h3>print_countries</h3>
 This function returns all countries in the sighting data.
-To access the function use the command
+To access the function route use the command

         curl localhost:5030/countries

 <h3>country_data</h3>
 This function returns all data associoated with a specified country in the sighting data.
-An example command to access the function is
+An example command to access the function route is

         curl localhost:5030/countries/?country=United_States

 <h3>get_regions</h3>
 This function returns all regions associated with a specified country in the sighting data.
-An example command to access the function is
+An example command to access the function route is

         curl localhost:5030/regions/?country=United_States

 <h3>region_data</h3>
 This function returns all data associated with a specified region in the sighting data.
-An example command to access this function is
+An example command to access this function route is

         curl localhost:5030/regions/data/?region=Texas

 <h3>get_cities</h3>
 This function returns all cities associated with a specified country and region in the sighting data.
-An example command to access this function is
+An example command to access this function route is

         curl localhost:5030/cities/?country=United_States&region=Texas

 <h3>city_data</h3>
 This function returns all data associated with a specified city in the sighting data.
-An example command to access this function is
+An example command to access this function route is

         curl localhost:5030/cities/data/?city=Austin

 <h3>userguide</h3>
 This function returns some example commands to help the user get started.
-The functions is accessed using the command
+The functions route is accessed using the command

 	curl localhost:5030/